JeremyPouyet/snake/README.md

 snake
 =====

-C++ snake that support SDL, OPENGL and ncurses.
+C++ snake that supports SDL, OPENGL and ncurses.
 Eat fruits as long as you can !

 ### install / launch